mccoyJosh/ClassInfo/SDEV140/M07/Day1/3_UnitTesting/2_unit_testing.md

 # LOOK AT EXAMPLE_TEST_PROJECT

-Run this command from root directory:
+Run this command from the example_test_project directory:

-`python -m unittest SDEV140.M07.Day1.t3_UnitTesting.example_test_project.tests.test`
+`python -m unittest tests.test`